-- 4. Turn city water supply ON. - 5.
-Use the level display on the monitor panel to oversee filling of the tank, or when the tank is full, water will flow from tank vent tube beneath coach and out of the Gravity Fill door.
+- 2. Turn city water supply ON. - 3.
+Use the level display on the monitor panel to oversee filling of the tank, or when the tank is full, water will flow from tank vent tube beneath the coach.

 Do not leave fresh water connection unattended when filling tank.
 Failure to comply may result in tank expansion and property damage.